samvera-deprecated/fcrepo-admin/README.md

 replacing the partial path as appropriate.
 If anyone has a better solution or knows of a way to avoid providing the document partial in fcrepo_admin admin, please submit a pull request.

+#### Blacklight document actions

+Blacklight's default show page for a document (i.e., Solr document for, in this case, an ActiveFedora object) includes a menu of actions, including a bookmark function.
+In order to provide the most flexible interface with a focus on repository "administrative" functions, we have not included this content in the default fcrepo_admin views.
+However, since the fcrepo_admin object show view includes the Solr document in its context, you could re-add this functionality by overriding the default template at `fcrepo_admin/objects/show.html.erb` or by overriding the catalog show partial which that views renders.

 #### Read-only mode